 Changes to log42.xml will be take effect within 60 seconds with no extra action needed.
-At level will а verbose description of every it handles DEBUG.
-Eventd log event to OPENNMS_HOME/logs/eventd.log.
+At level а verbose description of every DEBUG.
+Eventd will log event it handles to OPENNMS\HOME/logs/eventd.log.
 On busy systems, this setting may create so much noise as to be impractical.
-In these cases, you can get terse event summaries by setting Eventd to log at level INFO and setting logEventSummaries="yes" in OPENNMS_HOME/etc/eventd-configuration.xml.
+In these cases, you can get terse event summaries by setting Eventd to log at level INFO and setting logEventSummaries="yes" in OPENNMS\HOME/etc/eventd-configuration.xml.
 Note that changes to eventd-configuration.xml require a full restart of OpenNMS Horizon.